 Because of its unique cellular structure, ILC can be missed on screening mammograms and be harder to find on self-exams, making it important for women to look for other concerning changes in their breast besides a lump.
 While there may be no physical symptoms in the breast with ILC, and in many cases these changes are NOT cancer, be aware of these signs of cancer so they can advocate for their own care.
 If any of these changes are noticed in the breast, and a mammogram is negative, discuss the pros and cons of additional imaging with a doctor.

 Share Signs of Lobular Breast Cancer on social media, with friends and family, at events and among your networks to educate others to recognize this sneaky form of breast cancer.
 The sample social media posts and images below may be helpful.
 Sharing your personal story is always compelling.

-#Lobular #breastcancer is a different type of breast cancer, and alone is the 6th most frequently diagnosed cancer of women.
+#Lobular #breastcancer is a different type of breast cancer, and is the second most common type of breast cancer.
+Alone is the 6th most frequently diagnosed cancer of women.
 Lobular may not form a lump, and can be missed on mammograms.
 Learn the signs of lobular breast cancer at LobularBreastCancer.org/signs-of-ilc

 #Lobular #breastcancer may not form a lump, and can be missed on mammograms.
-Changes to report to your doctor: Hard or thickened area in the breast.
-Dent or dimple, or change is the size or shape of the breast.
-Nipple changes.
-Other unusual changes.
+Changes to report to your doctor: Hard or thickened area in the breast, a dent or dimple, or change in the size or shape of the breast, nipple changes, other unusual changes.
 Learn more LobularBreastCancer.org